ozguratak/ozguratak/README.md

 - 📫 You can reach me: ozguratak0@gmail.com
 - 💬 Ask me about: Swift, IOS Development, IoT, Electronics and all types of development boards!

+You can look my other projects on [instructables](https://www.instructables.com/member/ozguratak0/) and [thingiverse](https://www.thingiverse.com/ozguratak/designs)

+If You want it you can follow me on [LinkedIn](https://www.linkedin.com/in/fullstackengineer4177/)

 <!---